Hungary for a new adventure – The historical appetizer – part 3

 Sensitive to this problem, Archduke Franz Ferdinand wrote a letter to his foreign minister in February 1913 that this irredentism would cease “if our Slavs are given a comfortable, fair and good life.”
 They weren’t and it didn’t.
 The irredentism culminated, of course, on 28 June 1914, with the assassination in Sarajevo of Franz Ferdinand which was then followed by the outbreak of the First World War.

-The war raged for four years and, with the imminent defeat of the Quadruple Alliance or Central Powers (German, Austria-Hungary, the Ottoman Empire, and Bulgaria), the Hungarian government, with the agreement of King Charles IV (who was also Emperor Charles I of Austria), essentially gave what amounted to its two-week notice in mid-October 1918 and the Compromise formally terminated on 31 October.
+The war raged for four years and, with the imminent defeat of the Quadruple Alliance or Central Powers (Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria), the Hungarian government, with the agreement of King Charles IV (who was also Emperor Charles I of Austria), essentially gave what amounted to its two-week notice in mid-October 1918 and the Compromise formally terminated on 31 October.

-End of Empires
+End of Empires.

 The end of the First World War effectively saw the end of four dynastic monarchies – Germany, Russia, Austro-Hungary, and the Ottomans.
-As we know, the armistice to end World War I was signed on the eleventh hour of the eleventh day of the eleventh month in the year 1918 (marked in the U.S. by the holiday known initially as Armistice Day and now called Veteran’s Day) but the full impact of the peace wouldn’t be felt in Hungary until the signing of the Treaty of Trianon in 1920.
+As we know, the armistice to end World War I was signed on the eleventh hour of the eleventh day of the eleventh month in the year 1918 (marked in the U S by the holiday known initially as Armistice Day and now called Veteran’s Day) but the full impact of the peace wouldn’t be felt in Hungary until the signing of the Treaty of Trianon in 1920.
 And, from the Hungarian point of view, this was yet another treaty about which there was little good.

 The treaty redrew borders creating a Hungarian state that was not only 72 percent smaller than the territory in the pre-war Kingdom of Hungary but left it a landlocked nation.
 The new Hungary lost 84 percent of its timber resources, 43 percent of its arable land, and 83 percent of its iron ore.
 The new borders also stripped Hungary of all its gold, silver, copper, mercury, and salt mines.